orbeon/orbeon-forms-doc/Orbeon-Forms-Features.md

 > [[Home]] ▸ Orbeon Forms Features

-## Status
+## Purpose and status

-As of 2014-12-03 this page just got started so it's incomplete.
-Its purpose is to index features by name in a central place.
+The purpose of this page is to index features by name in a central place.

+As of 2015-01-08 this page is *very* incomplete.

 ## List of Orbeon Forms features